Ulisses97/Ulisses97/README.md

 <div>
 <p  align="left" >
 Colors, strokes, shapes, and code bring me joy.
-I am a software developer with over 3 years of experience in creating websites, systems, and applications.
+I am a software developer graduating from "Universidade Federal dos Vales do Jequitinhonha e Mucuri - Brasil" with over 3 years of experience in creating websites, systems, and applications.
 I enjoy working on challenging and collaborative projects where I can both learn and contribute with my skills.
 My goal is to deliver creative and functional solutions that meet the needs of clients and users.

 I am proficient in web technologies such as HTML, CSS, and JavaScript, and frameworks like React, Next, and Node, along with tools such as MaterialUi and Tailwind CSS.
 I am also a designer with a keen eye for aesthetics and usability.